IFCA-Advanced-Computing/k8s-cluster-deploy/README.md

 ## Set Up

 In order to use a custom configuration the `config.example` folder has to be copied to a new one.
+From now on, this new folder should be the only one in which files are modified.

 ```bash
 cp -rfp config.example config